 The discharge from the site now is predominantly stormwater.
-Presently the site is a park with sports field, playground and a BMX track.
+The site previously contained a park with sports field, playground and BMX track.
+These were removed during the 2018-2019 and 2019-2020 monitoring years.

-Figure 13 An aerial view showing the former landfill at Marfell Park and associated sampling sites 3.2 Results
+Figure 11 An aerial view showing the former landfill at Marfell Park and associated sampling sites

+3.2 Results